yaoyuhan/yaoyuhan.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. student in the UC Berkeley [Department of Astronomy](https://astro.berkeley.edu/).
+I'm a Ph.D. student in the UC Berkeley [Department of Astronomy](https://astro.berkeley.edu/) (graduating May 2021).
 I use computer simulations, order-of-magnitude physics, and data from telescopes big and small to try to better understand how the universe works.

 I'm interested in binary stars, Milky Way stellar populations, and galaxy formation.
 More generally, I like exploring astronomical datasets and developing new methods to extract information from data.
 My advisors are [Eliot Quataert](http://w.astro.berkeley.edu/~eliot/) and [Dan Weisz](http://dweisz.github.io/).
 I also work extensively with [Hans-Walter Rix](http://www.mpia.de/rix).